-- This report presents selected findings from the 2018 Node.js User Survey. - communications. - The study was conducted online from Oct 5, 2017 to January 7, 2018 via a self-administered survey. - The survey was fielded worldwide in English and Chinese to encourage maximum response. - The survey link was distributed by the Node.js Foundation through a number of channels including email, Twitter, conferences, blogs and word of mouth (meet-ups). - A total of 1,626 individuals responded to at least some questions in the survey.\ ^ - by Research Collaborative, an independent market research firm. - Numbers may not total to 100% due to rounding
+- This report presents selected findings from the 2018 Node.js User Survey. - The primary objective of the research was to profile Node.js users and identify potential areas of improvement.
+The findings will be used for program development, marketing and PR/external communications. - The study was conducted online from Oct 5, 2017 to January 7, 2018 via a self-administered survey. - The survey was fielded worldwide in English and Chinese to encourage maximum response. - The survey link was distributed by the Node.js Foundation through a number of channels including email, Twitter, conferences, blogs and word of mouth (meet-ups). - A total of 1,626 individuals responded to at least some questions in the survey.\ ^ - To ensure data integrity and unbiased interpretation, data analysis and reporting was conducted by Research Collaborative, an independent market research firm. - Numbers may not total to 100% due to rounding